Fpinto29/Test-Hardhat/README.md

-# Sample Hardhat Project
+# Simple Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

+If you are trying out hardhat this can be a good change to try it first hand.
 Try running some of the following tasks:

 ```shell
 npx hardhat help